tammytdo/gallery-of-noodles/README.md

 # gallery-of-noodles
-A gallery of noodles you can vote for :ramen:
+A gallery of noodles you can vote for